 Learning about geology, rock hounding and mineral collecting has naturally led to developing a online rock shop, using the foundation of years of graphic design and photography, and adding skills in e-commerce, SEO, and blogging.
 She has crossed a lot of boundaries, from editor of the local rock club newsletter, writing articles about minerals, setting up a rock and gem show for several years, and branching to the world of ecom.

 “It’s all a work in progress, but learning keeps you young, and challenges can expand what you believe is possible! “

-If you’d like to find out more about the Earthinsync mission, begin rock hunting, mineral collecting or learn how to develop a rock club, check out the blog at https://earthinsync.com/blogs/terra-harmonia.
+If you’d like to find out more about the Earthinsync, or find local places to rock hunt, do some mineral collecting or find a rock club, check out more blogs at https://earthinsync.com/blogs/terra-harmonia.